sources

 I’ve been inspired over the years by the stylish pamphlets produced by Mariscat Press.
 Their designs are always classy and quirky, with the characteristic coloured fly leaf.
 I’m told that Gerry Cambridge may have been the originator of that style, having designed for several publishers, including the innovative Red Squirrel Press.

-The Scottish Mountaineering Press have, indirectly, been instrumental in this publishing venture.
-As well as being excellent and encouraging editors, they also make stunning books.
-This practical yet classy aesthetic is shared by their Creatives online platform, which I’m proud to have been published on.
+The Scottish Mountaineering Press—who are a small outfit despite publishing large books—have, indirectly, been instrumental in this publishing venture.
+The practical yet elegant aesthetic of their books is shared by their Creatives online platform, which I’m proud to have been published on, and I’m a better writer for their encouraging and sharp-eyed editorial support.

 On a more offbeat note, I am fascinated by Lotte Glob’s ceramic books.
 Although my books will never literally contain the rock, bone, shell and sand that hers do, in traipsing many of the same shores and mountains, I gather their elements into my writing in my own way.